 Ethiopia Kercha Guracho

-With Ethiopia Guji Kercha Guracho we have an incredibly rare indigenous heirloom coffee from the remote Guji region of Ethiopia.
-Wet-milled and natural processed, this is a stunning coffee that I'm so excited to be able to share with you.
+With Ethiopia Guji Kercha Guracho, we have an incredibly rare indigenous heirloom coffee from the remote Guji region of Ethiopia.
+Wet-milled and clean, this is a stunning coffee that I'm so excited to be able to share with you.

 In the cup, this is more full-bodied than some Ethiopian coffees.
-The taste is syrupy with notes of almond, caramel and cinnamon bark.
+The taste is thick and juicy with a pleant suggestion of Fuji or pink lady apple.

 Ethiopia Guji Kercha Guracho is not your standard Ethiopian coffee and deserves to be savored.

 Coffee processing is an essential island of commerce in the remote Kercha district, subsidizing local sewage systems and the area schools.
 Coffee mills provide interest-free loans to farmers to help families through the traditionally cash-strapped picking and pruning months.
 Coffee milling supports not just a cash center for farmers, but an essential local ecosystem, that is operated by, and for the local people.

 Aroma: Sweet, Caramel, Fresh Baked Cookies, Slightly Floral